Robert-96/dezmereanrobert.com/content/posts/github-actions-for-lighthouse.md

     Set `staticDistDir` to the build directory where your HTML files to run Lighthouse on are located (e.g. `public`, `dist`, `build`, `out`, etc.).

-    For more details about all the configuration options and features like asserting on specific audits and urls, refer to the official Lighthouse CI documentation for [further information](https://github.com/GoogleChrome/lighthouse-ci/blob/main/docs/configuration.md).
+    For more details about all the configuration options and features like asserting on specific audits and URLs, refer to the official Lighthouse CI documentation for [further information](https://github.com/GoogleChrome/lighthouse-ci/blob/main/docs/configuration.md).

 1. Create a new file in your project at `.github/workflows/lighthouse.yml` and paste in the YAML below.